jplf/radiok/README.md

 The program *mplayer* is at the heart of the application.
 It is managed by a bunch of small shell scripts.
 These scripts themselves are run thru a web server.
-A client can send http requests to the web server to trigger the scripts.
+A client can send http requests to the web frontend server to trigger the scripts.

 A dedicated program is used to implement the voice control.
 Each time it understands something said by a user it sends a http request containing the words which were guessed.
-The words are interpreted as commands by the web application which triggers an appropriate procedure.
+The words are interpreted as commands by the web backend application which triggers an appropriate procedure.

 Two versions of the voice recognition program have been implemented.
 The first one is based on the [CMU Sphinx](http://cmusphinx.sourceforge.net/)